 Clicking or tapping any notification message from the Action Center triggers its corresponding task.
 For example:

 - If you click or tap on an email notification, Windows 10 automatically opens the Mail app and takes you to that specific message

 - If you click or tap on a settings notification, Windows 10 launches the Settings app and takes you to the location of the setting you need to take care of

-- If you get a Skype notification and you click or tap on it, Skype opens and shows you the message you received
+- If you get a notification from a chat app like Skype or Slack and you click or tap on it, that chat app opens and shows the message you received

 - If you plug in a USB flash drive on your device and you click or tap on the notification you get for it, you can choose the AutoPlay action that you want to perform.

 - If you get a notification from your antivirus and you click or tap on it, your antivirus opens its user interface and usually takes you to the module that sent that notification.